Cuba Food Guide

 Camarones al Ajillo (Garlic Shrimp)

-Fresh shrimp sauteed in abundant garlic, olive oil, white wine, and chili flakes.
-A coastal favorite showcasing Cuba's excellent seafood.
-The shrimp are cooked quickly to maintain tenderness while the garlic infuses the oil.
-Served with crusty bread for soaking up the garlicky sauce.
-Popular at seaside restaurants in Varadero and coastal paladares.
+Fresh shrimp sauteed in a generous amount of garlic with olive oil, white wine, and chili flakes.
+The shrimp go in and out of the pan fast so they stay tender while the garlic flavors the oil.
+It comes with crusty bread for mopping up the sauce.
+Seaside restaurants in Varadero and coastal paladares do it well.

 Tostones (Twice-Fried Plantains)